dustinth/react-native-popup-stub/README.md

 Check if there is a popup showing, will always skip unvisible popups.

-Param *filter* is a function, return true means is showing.
+Param *filter* is a function, return true means should be showing.

 Example: